tonytw1/squirrel-detector/README.md

 INFO:tensorflow:Step 12100 per-step time 0.712s loss=3739422208.000
 ```

 Reducing the training rate seems to help.
-This probably means there is a sharp cliff somewhere in gradient
+This probably means there is a sharp cliff somewhere in the loss function and
-which we're falling over.
+we're falling over this edge.

 Reducing the training rate from 0.8 to 0.2 seems to have mitigated this at the cost of much slower initial convergence.